What secrets bubble beneath the surface of China’s miraculous hot springs?

 Today, hot springs around the country are still prized for their health benefits.
 The mineral-rich water in the springs at Mount Li, an extinct volcano in Xi’an, Shanxi province, has been considered to have healing properties for over 2,000 years and is said to cure rheumatism, arthritis, and skin diseases.

 In the Tang dynasty (618 – 907), emperor Tang Xuanzong (唐玄宗) expanded and renovated the Huaqing Palace (华清宫) at the foot of the mountain.
-Yang Guifei (杨贵妃), the emperor’s favorite concubine, is said to have bathed in the 43 degree Celsius waters here all year long, to help moisturize her skin.
+Yang Guifei (杨贵妃), the emperor’s favorite concubine, is said to have bathed in the 43 degree Celsius waters here all year long, to moisturize her skin.
 In 747, the romantic emperor is even said to have constructed the Begonia Pond, a hot spring in the shape of a blooming begonia, to celebrate their love, which visitors can still see today.

 While the emperor and Yang Guifei’s love has vanished in the river of time, the hot spring at the foot of Mount Li has continued to flow.
-A hot spring hotel now occupies the area where the Huaqing Palace was built.
+A hot spring hotel now occupies the area inside the Huaqing Palace was built.

 In Tengchong, Yunnan province, where the Indian tectonic plate meets the Asian-European plate, many hot springs are out in the open, dotted around villages where locals often still use them to bathe, as well as to irrigate rice paddies and even cook vegetables.
 Unlike the luxurious imperial springs in Xi’an, these hot springs often have simple names such as the village “hot water pond.”
 These watering holes are often the main hub for village gossip, where residents exchange the day’s news.